-In my mind, I'm going on five years old having a high old time wandering and wondering.
-In reality, I'm going on 65, the magic age for Medicare, thank you very much!
+In my mind, I'm five years old having a high old time wandering and wondering.
+In reality, I'm now in my late 60s, wowza!
 I tell you a lot of creativity is still to be found in this old young self.
 In you, too, whatever your age.
 Welcome to my barefoot world!

 Search This Blog

 Showing posts with the label the Mama's final party